robinsax/canvas/docs/code/canvas.controllers.md

 and component management.
 #### Methods
 #### \_\_init__(self, route, grab_components, block_components)
++ *route*:  The route for this controller, relative to domain root.
++ *grab_components*:  The list of components to add to this controller.
+Components that are targeting this controller do not need to be specified.
++ *block_components*:  The list of components that are targeting this controller but should not be added to it.
 Configure the overriding controller class.

-:route The route for this controller, relative
-        to domain root.
-:grab_components The list of components to add to
-        this controller.
-Components that are targeting
-        this controller do not need to be specified.
-:block_components The list of components that are
-        targeting this controller but should not be added to it.

 #### get(self, ctx)

 The GET request method handler.

 By default raises an exception that causes